govindarajanv/CKA/mock-test/practice.md

 2. Create a pod with image redis with “temporary” directory that shares the pod’s lifetime on a given path /share/redis.
     -   Answer: Temporary here means empty directory.
 Create a hostpath persistent volume, create PVC, create pod with that PVC mounted on to it.
 1. Create a network policy that denies access to the payroll pod in the accounting namespace
-    -   Answer: Refer documentation, add egress and Ingress with pod selector
+    -   Answer: Refer documentation, add egress and Ingress with pod selector based on labels
 1. Create a namespace called finance, create a network policy, that blocks all traffic to pods in finance namespace except for traffic from pods in the same namespace on port 8080
-    -   Answer: label namespace (as we would be using namespace selector.
+    -   Answer: label namespace (as we would be using namespace label selector.
 To select all pods in the namespace, pod selector should have empty braces {}.
 Use namespace selector in ingress or egress (ipblock, pod selector and namespace selector are the options available)
+    -   podSelector: {} means all pods will be selected
 1. JSONPATH Exercises
     -   Print the image of containers used by all pods across namespace
         -   $ kubectl get pod -o jsonpath=’{.items[*].metadata.name}{.items[*].status.conditions[?(@.type==”Ready”)].lastTransitionTime}’